Hello everyone!

 After those two episodes, between nutrition, homoeopathy and the absence of relationships, I was fine for about five/six months.

 This summer, I met my boyfriend, and with the first relationship, the troubles started again… Following some discomfort and related tests, I tested positive for chlamydia, Gardnerella and ureaplasma; I’m done!
-Antibiotic therapy, new swabs, and everything disappeared except ureaplasma, the second course of antibiotics.
+Antibiotic therapy, new swabs, and everything disappeared except Urea, the second course of antibiotics.

 He, too, had to undergo therapy to exclude chlamydia infection.

-After the treatment and the swab, he tested positive for strep and, therefore, another course of antibiotics.
+After the treatment and the stI swab, he tested positive for strep and, therefore, another course of antibiotics.

 September 2016

-One of my greatest fears became a reality: letting another person into my circle of hell of tests and treatments.
+One of my greatest fears became a reality: letting another person into my circle of hell of exams and treatments.
 Luckily, he has a much lighter attitude and often helps me lighten up and stay grounded.

 In September 2016, I took another Ureaplasma swab test.
 It tested positive for two other new STD things, but fortunately, my gynaecologist reassured me that it was nothing serious.
 At least this time, I could do nothing!